-Regional roots and an international outlook: The Coatinc Company (TCC) combines surface engineering with a wide range of related services.
+Regional roots and an international orientation: The Coatinc Company (TCC) combines surface engineering with a wide range of related services.

 We have been pursuing our vision for perfect surface finishing for generations in Siegen.
-The Coatinc Company can trace its origins back to the Siegener Actiengesellschaft (Limited Company), which was founded in 1885 by the great-great-grandfather of the firm's current Managing Director, Paul Niederstein.
+The Coatinc Company can trace its origins back to the Siegener Actiengesellschaft (Limited Company), which was founded in 1885 by the great-great-grandfather of the firm's current Managing Director and Shareholder, Paul Niederstein.
 Zinc was already big business even then.
-The range of processes may have become much larger since then, but even now galvanizing is still believed to offer the best protection against corrosion that you can find.
+The range of processes may have become much larger since then, but even now galvanizing is still believed to offer the best protection against corrosion you can find.

-"Galvanizing has been around for 150 years, so it is an old economy process," explains Paul Niederstein, who is at the helm of the holding company, together with Philippe Dupont and Dr Ulrich Wellen.
-"But it remains appealing because new applications are appearing all the time, which are very much new economy, such as the entire sustainable energy industry.
+"Galvanizing has been existing for 150 years till now, so it is an old economy process," explains Paul Niederstein managing the holding company together with Philippe Dupont.
+"But it remains demanding because new applications are appearing all the time, which are very much new economy, such as the entire sustainable energy industry.
 You will not find any wind turbines, solar installations or offshore constructions that don't have at least some galvanized parts."

-The range of processes that TCC offers is remarkable in itself.
-In addition to galvanizing at normal and high temperatures, there is also powder coating and wet coating, plus anodic oxidation for aluminium, passivation, centrifugal galvanizing and zinc flake coating.
-The high-temperature galvanizing process is an absolutely unique selling point, and is integrated within the Coatinc PreGa company.
-PreGa stands for Precision Galvanizing - a process that has been developed and marketed by the company itself.
-"This allows us to fill the gap between galvanizing and zinc coating," Niederstein explains.
+The range of processes offered by TCC is remarkable in itself.
+In addition to galvanizing at normal and high temperatures, there is also powder coating and wet painting, plus anodic oxidation for aluminium, passivation and centrifugal galvanizing.
+The high-temperature galvanizing process is an absolutely unique selling point and is integrated within the Coatinc PreGa company.
+PreGa means Precision Galvanizing - a process that has been developed and marketed by the company itself.
+"This allows us to fill the gap between hot-dip galvanizing and other zinc coatings," Niederstein clarifies.
 "We apply thin layers which are incredibly resistant and provide outstanding corrosion protection.
-We are not aware of there being any other company in the world that offers this process in the form that we apply.
-We are planning to continue growing this part of the business in the future, which is why two years ago we set it up as an independent company."
-A total of over 400,000 tonnes of steel and several millions square metres of steel and metal are finished every year for five industries: automotive engineering, blacksmiths, steel construction, series products and the steel business.
+We are not aware of any other company in the world that offers this process in the form that we apply."

+A total of over 450,000 tons of steel are galvanized and several millions square meters of steel and metal are finished every year for five industries: steel construction, steel trade, series products, blacksmiths and automotive.

-The firm, with deep roots in south of the German region of Westphalia, has now grown into a modern group of companies, 22 of which are subsidiaries and eleven shareholdings.
-The increase from a 33.3 % shareholding to 100 % control of Nedcoat in 2011, the market leader in the Netherlands, was a major step, as was the consortium's "one-stop-shop" strategy, which remains a top priority of the company.
-"We can stand out from the competition by offering a comprehensive package of related services such as transport and logistics, in addition to the coating process," Niederstein explains.
+The firm, with deep roots in the south of the German region of Westphalia, has now grown into a modern group of companies, 24 of which are subsidiaries and 11 shareholdings.
+The increase from a 33.3 % shareholding to 100 % control of NedCoat in 2011, the market leader in the Netherlands, was a major step, as was the group's "one-stop-shop" strategy, which remains a top priority of the company.
+"We can stand out from the competition by offering a comprehensive package of related services such as transport and logistics, in addition to the coating process," Niederstein adds.